 Functionally separable components of medial frontal cortex

-first goal was to identify functionally dissociable spatial regions in the human medial frontal cortex (Figure 1A).
+Our first goal was to identify functionally dissociable spatial regions in the human medial frontal cortex (Figure 1A).
 Our mFC region of interest (ROI) spanned the entire medial surface of frontal cortex bilaterally, including the entirety of the supplementary motor area (SMA), pre-SMA, anterior cingulate cortex, medial prefrontal cortex, and medial aspects of the frontopolar and orbitofrontal cortex.
 We identified putatively functionally separable units of medial frontal cortex on the basis of shared coactivation profiles with the rest of the brain (cf. Chang et al, 2013).
 This approach is akin to using resting state functional connectivity MRI (rs-fMRI) to determine how tightly coupled voxels are to each other.
 We determined the pattern of coactivation between each mFC voxel to the rest of the brain and generated a distance matrix representing how similarly mFC voxels coactivate with the rest of the brain.
-We then k-means clustering, an unsupervised clustering algorithm to group voxels with similar coactivation profiles into .
+We then used k-means clustering, an unsupervised clustering algorithm, to group voxels with similar coactivation profiles into homogenous clusters.
 Following recent work comparing the performance of multiple clustering algorithms, we used k-means clustering, as this algorithm is computationally efficient, commonly used, and shows high goodness of fit and reproducibility (Thirion, Varoquaux, Dohmatob, & Poline, 2014).
 Because structure-to-function mappings can be identified at multiple scales, with potentially different (but equally valid) results, we conducted our analyses at multiple levels of spatial resolution, identifying 2 through 15 parcels.

 Figure 2.
-Coactivationbased k-means clustering of the medial frontal cortex.
-Voxels the mFC were grouped together based on coactivation with all other voxels in the brain.
+Coactivation-based k-means clustering of the medial frontal cortex at two levels of granularity.
+Voxels in the mFC were grouped together based on similarity of coactivation with all other voxels in the brain.
 SMA: supplementary motor area; SMAr: SMA rostral; SMAc: SMA caudal; pre-SMAc: caudal pre-SMA; pre-SMAr: rostral pre-SMA; dACC: dorsal anterior cingulate cortex; dACCc: dACC caudal; dACCr: dACC rostral; rACC: rostral anterior cingulate cortex; mPFC: medial prefrontal cortex; dmPFC: dorsal medial PFC; vmPFC: ventromedial PFC.

 Identifying the ‘correct’ number of clusters is arguably an intractable problem, since the optimality of a given clustering depends in large part on investigators’ goals, the preferred level of analysis, and the nature and dimensionality of the available data (for discussion, see Poldrack and Yarkoni, in press).
 However, in the interest of pragmatism, we attempted to guide our selection of the number of clusters using the silhouette score, a measure of within-cluster cohesion.
-We used permutation to test clustering solutions were better than chance, and rejected the null hypothesis all clustering solutions (p < .001).
+We used permutation analysis to test whether clustering solutions were better than chance, and rejected the null hypothesis for all clustering solutions (p < .001).
 SIlhouette scores reached local maxima at 3, 9 and 12 clusters (SI Figure 1).
 We focus here on the 3- and 9-cluster solutions, which provide insight into the functional topography of mFC at two different scales: broad zones and more fine-grained regions.
 Figures for 6, 12, and 15 clusters are available in the supplemental material (SI Figure 2).